deadb0d4/contest/lib/diary.md

 - Convex hull trick is quite ubiquitous

 - Implicit treap can be quite flexible for mass array operations

+- Quadrilateral inequality enables different optimisations (such as divide-and-conquer and lambda)

+- Do not shrink multiple steps: indexing and iterating over smallest characters _vs_ stack with size bounds

 ## Greedy